SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 discard, or apply other flow control rules.
 Application layer signaling and feedback between Client - Server (A - in the figure) adjust transmission rate over a period of several RTTs using feedback and congestion control algorithms.
-Congestion control algorithms are generally conservative and settle to a steady rate that avoids excessive packet loss.
+Congestion control algorithms (CCAs) are generally conservative and settle to a steady rate that avoids excessive packet loss.
 In networks where link conditions (between Client and Router) vary significantly at timescales well below the RTT, this results in unused (wasted) bandwidth at short timescales.

 There is some research {{5G-Octopus}} to indicate that media applications can obtain better QoE when sending at a higher rate (less conservative than current CCA) and the media application is